 At the church ceremony, a special Kneeling Pillow, sometimes personalized with the Quinceanera's name, is placed in position for the young girl to kneel on during the ceremony.
 And, a touch of elegance is added with smaller decorated Ceremony Pillows for the presentation of the Quinceanera's ceremony gifts, such as the Tiara, the Scepter and the Shoes.

 At the reception, there is always the toast to the Quinceanera, known as the brindis.
 With decorated Champagne Glasses, the guests are invited to offer their congratulations and best wishes.

 The Last Doll is used as part of the ceremony or as decoration and keepsake.
-In some customs, the Quinceanera doll represents the last things of a child now that the Quinceanera will focus on the things of a young lady.
-In some Hispanic cultures, the cápias (printed ribbons with the Quinceañera's name and date) are pinned to the doll, and the Quinceanera circulates among her guests, thanking them for their presence and presenting them with a memento taken from the doll.
+The Quinceanera doll represents the last things of a child now that the Quinceanera will focus on the things of a young lady.
+In some Hispanic cultures, the cápias (printed ribbons with the Quinceanera's name and date) are pinned to the doll, and the Quinceanera circulates among her guests, thanking them for their presence and presenting them with the memento taken from the doll.

 The Quince Años is a glorious celebration that remains a cherished and honored tradition.

 The Traditional Ceremony Gifts have special meaning for the Quinceanera celebration, and their honored significance relates to the Quinceanera's coming of age.
 The Traditional Ceremony Gifts are special signs of loyalty and commitment to God, family and the community.
 Where the celebration includes the Mass of Thanksgiving, the gifts are presented to the priest for special blessing.
 These ceremonial items may include: